haechi/prezto/README.md

 Prezto — Instantly Awesome Zsh
 ==============================

+This is a fork of Prezto.
 Prezto is the configuration framework for [Zsh][1]; it enriches the command line interface environment with sane defaults, aliases, functions, auto completion, and prompt themes.

 Installation
 ------------